viamrobotics/docs/docs/installation/prepare/microcontrollers/_index.md

 {{% /tab %}}
 {{% tab name="Manual" %}}

-### Set up development environment manually

 {{< alert title="Tip" color="tip" >}}
 You only need to follow these steps if you are not using Canon to build the micro-RDK.

-If you have completed your [set up with Canon](/installation/prepare/microcontrollers/#use-viams-canon-cli-utility), skip this section and continue to [install the Micro-RDK](#install-the-micro-rdk).
+If you have completed your set up with Canon, skip this section and continue to [install the Micro-RDK](#install-the-micro-rdk).

 {{< /alert >}}